NumEconCopenhagen/ConsumptionSavingNotebooks/README.md

 4. Open your notebook of choice

 If you are **new to Python** then try out this online course, [Introduction to programming and numerical analysis](https://sites.google.com/view/numeconcph-introprog/home).

-We recommend running the notebooks in [JupyerLab](https://jupyterlab.readthedocs.io/en/stable/).
-A set of guides on how to install Python and JupyterLab is available [here](https://sites.google.com/view/numeconcph-introprog/guides).